Leenie/ansible-universe/README.md

 	$ ansible-universe -C nginx init

-The `init` steps creates a dummy role manifest: `meta/main.yml` This is actually the only required file.
+The `init` steps creates a dummy role manifest: `meta/main.yml` The role manifest is also the build manifest used by **Ansible-universe**.
+This is actually the only required file for distributing a role.

 You are then free to fill-in the other directories depending on your role.
 Remember only 8 sub-directories are specified,